The Ultimate Guide To Mobile App Marketing: 20 Best Tips for 2020

 - Conversion: Motivating prospects to download your app and nurturing them throughout the on-boarding process.

 - Customer Relationship: Listening and responding to your users.

 - Retention: Ensuring that your users are delighted with the application and brand experience.
 Giving them reasons, such as new content, features and flawless user experience to keep using your product.

 As you can see, mobile application marketing is not a one-off process, but a circular one, constantly taking new users through the marketing funnel to generate downloads, purchases, and long-term engagement.
 That’s why people who are experts in marketing mobile apps often talk about the mobile engagement loop.

 Building an awesome mobile product for your business is half the battle.

 Yes, more than 70 percent of the people around the globe own a smartphone, and the future of marketing is certainly mobile apps.

-But, get this: over 65 percent of small businesses and almost all big brand companies have already developed a mobile app.
-In fact, the global app development spend hit $25.1 billion in 2018, with the figure projected to reach nearly $30 billion in 2019.
+But, get this: over 65 percent of small businesses and almost all big brand companies have already developed a mobile application.
+In fact, the global app development spend hit $25.1 billion in 2018, and reached almost $30 billion in 2019.

 That’s some serious competition in a market that is increasingly becoming saturated.

 Depending on your product’s niche, you will face tough competition from hundreds and thousands of similarly positioned apps.
 And, as if that’s not bad enough, you only have a measly 8 seconds to grab the attention of an online user in order to encourage them to download your product.